Hannah Ritchie

 BSc (Hons) Criminology

-Hannah Ritchie, a dedicated Criminology student shares the highs and lows of her transformative journey in the field of Criminology.
+Hannah Ritchie, a dedicated Criminology student, shares the highs and lows of her transformative journey in the field of criminology.

-Don't let previous grades knock you down, take it as a fresh start and if (like me) you are a quiet independent person who pushes themselves and can keep track of yourself then this will be the best decision you will make.
+Don't let previous grades knock you down, take it as a fresh start.
+And if, like me, you are a quiet, independent person who pushes themselves and can keep track of yourself, then this will be the best decision you will make.

 If Hannah's story has inspired you, take a look at our Criminology programmes.